BCI Nodes - File

 Specifies the Java bit level for which the BCI node will be active.

-In BBj 19.21 and later, the following values may also be used:
+In BBj 19.21 and higher, the following values may also be used:

 0 = All bit levels